Maxmax-glitch/NHTSA-Recalls/README.md

     or product defects that might endanger the consumer or put the maker/seller at risk of legal action." https://en.wikipedia.org/wiki/Product_recall

-    Note: In this context it is meant in regards to vehicle recalls in the United States, where specific rules apply.
+    In this context it is meant in regards to vehicle recalls in the United States, where specific rules apply.

 What is the NHTSA Recalls Dataset?
     'Manufacturers who determine that a product or piece of original equipment either has a safety defect,